Jeep Wrangler insurance is surprisingly cheap. Find out just how cheap it is, why it’s so cheap, and more.

 It costs $1,654 per year to insure aJeep Wrangler on average, according to our research.

 What you pay for Jeep Wrangler car insurance varies based on the model you own – whether it’s a Sport, Sahara, or Rubicon.
 It also depends on the trim and the number of doors.
-Finally, where you live and which insurance company you choose are major factors in your car insurance rates.
+Where you live and which insurance company you choose are major factors in your insurance rates, too.

 In this article, you’ll learn about: